caltemose/tabs-to-accordion/README.md

 - WCAG 2.0 compliant (not sure what level yet)
 - Use module builder instead of attaching to window cause that's a bit dumb
 - Add a class to selected tab nav &lt;li&gt; elements so they can be styled according to state (this will allow the border to be on the &lt;li&gt; in the cases where it might be desirable to hide the bottom border on selected tab buttons)

-## Possible Improvements

-- More config data passed through constructor/options (scroll on/off and amount, etc)
 - Options for extra tab markup (for larger screens) to be generated client-side (maybe, might not do this)
+- More usage examples (primarily for testing different use cases and improving code)

 ## Notes About Troublesome Features